genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let’s look through these statistics:

-- **Log2(Fold Change)**.
-Let’s assume, that we have two groups - with tumor and with control samples.
-Then, for each gene in a sample we know read counts (output of Quantify Raw Coverage in Genes application).
-If we divide read counts value for gene X (in the tumor sample) by the read counts value for gene X (in the control sample) we’ll get the Fold Change value:

-  *Fold Change = tumor/control*

-  And if we apply a Log2 transform for this value we’ll get Log2(Fold Change):

-  *Log2 Fold Change =  Log2 (tumor) - Log2(control)*
+- **log-fold change**: the fold-change in expression of a gene between two groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

+  The log-fold change is obtained by taking the logarithm of the fold change in base 2.

   Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
   Genes with positive Log FC are considered to be up-regulated in the selected group, ones with negative Log FC are down-regulated.

-- **Log2(Counts per Million)**.
-Dividing each read count by 10^6 yields counts per million (cpm), a simple measure of read abundance that can be compared across libraries of different sizes.
-And if we apply Log2 transform for this value we’ll get Log2(Counts per Million).
+- **log-counts per million**: dividing each read count by the total read counts in the sample, and multiplying by 10^6 gives counts per million (CPM). log-counts per million are obtained by taking the logarithm of this value in base 2.

 - **p-value**.
 The application also computes a p-value for each gene.
 A low p-value (typically, < 0.005) is viewed as evidence that the null hypothesis